SHA Encrypter

 What is SHA?

-The Secure Hash Algorithms are a family of cryptographic hash functions published by the National Institute of Standards and Technology (NIST) as a U.S. Federal Information Processing Standard (FIPS), including:
+Secure Hash Algorithms (SHA) are a family of cryptographic hash functions developed by the National Institute of Standards and Technology (NIST) as part of the U.S. Federal Information Processing Standards (FIPS).
+These algorithms are widely used for data integrity, digital signatures, and security protocols.

 Examples